IsaakBM/cesmle-ocn-fetch/README.md

 # CESM-LE Ocean Downscaling Pipeline

-This repository contains the workflow and batch scripts used to build downscaled ocean products by combining CESM Large Ensemble ocean anomalies with a GLORYS historical baseline.
+This repository contains HPC batch workflows for preparing, vertically matching, and computing climatologies from ocean model products used in downscaling workflows.

-The repository itself is intentionally lightweight: it stores orchestration scripts, helper files, and documentation, while the actual NetCDF inputs, intermediate products, and final outputs live on HPC systems and shared filesystems.
+The repository itself is lightweight.
+It stores scripts, helpers, and documentation.
+The actual NetCDF inputs, intermediate products, and final outputs live on cluster filesystems such as `/home/SB5`, `/home/sandbox-sparc`, and scratch space.

-## What This Project Does
+## What This Repository Does

-At a high level, this project:
+At a high level, the repository now supports three reusable processing stages:

-1. downloads or stages CESM-LE ocean variables and GLORYS ocean data on cluster storage;
-2. converts GLORYS daily fields into monthly means and a baseline climatology;
-3. horizontally regrids CESM fields to a regular grid;
-4. vertically interpolates CESM fields onto GLORYS depth levels;
-5. computes CESM member-level climatologies and future-minus-baseline deltas;
-6. remaps CESM deltas to the GLORYS 0.05 degree grid; and
-7. adds those anomalies to the GLORYS baseline climatology to create downscaled products for future time windows.

-The core scientific idea implemented here is:
+1. monthly preparation and horizontal harmonization
+2. vertical interpolation to a GLORYS reference grid
+3. climatology windows from either monthly files or long time-series files

+These stages sit inside a broader downscaling pipeline.
+After climatologies are computed, later steps can still include:

+4. anomalies and deltas between baseline and future climatology windows
+5. addition of anomalies to a historical baseline
+6. final downscaled products

+Those stages are reused across different dataset families:

+- GLORYS
-- `Downscaled field = GLORYS baseline climatology + CESM future anomaly`
+- CESM
+- Global Ocean Biogeochemistry Hindcast
+- IPCC/ESGF products

+The key point is that the newer code organization is based on **data structure** and **processing operation**, not on one script per dataset.

 ## Project Structure